Lightning-Universe/BigQuery_component/README.md

 ### Tests

-To run unit tests locally, run pytest from the :
+To run unit tests locally:

 ```shell
 # From the root level of the package (LAI-bigquery)